-The right to daily, private communication (phone, email, mail, etc.) without hindrance unless clinically contraindicated.
+The right to daily, private communication (phone, email. mail. etc.) without hindrance unless clinically contraindicated.
 If restrictions to communication are put in place, the individual has the right to the following: (d) For ID/DD Waiver providers, a written plan must be in place which outlines the how and when restrictions will be lifted or faded and be signed by the individual.

-- f.
-The right to ethical treatment including but not limited to the following: - i.
-The right not to be subjected to corporal punishment - ii.
-The right to be free from all forms of abuse or harassment - iii.
-The right to be free from restraints of any form that are not medically necessary or that are used as a means of coercion, discipline, convenience or retaliation by staff - iv.
+- iv.
 The right to considerate, respectful treatment from all employees and volunteers of the provider program. - g.
 The right to voice opinions, recommendations, and to file a written grievance which will result in program review and response without retribution; - h.
 The right to personal privacy, including privacy with respect to visitors in day programs and community living programs as much as physically possible; - i.
-The right to not be discriminated against based on HIV or AIDS status; - j.
+The right to not be discriminated against based on HIV or AIDS status: - j.
 The right to considerate, respectful treatment from all employees of the provider program; - k.
-The right to have reasonable access to the clergy and advocates and access to legal counsel at all times; - I. The right of the individual being served to review his/her records, except as restricted by law; - m.
-The right to participate in and receive a copy of the individual plan (as defined in Rule 17.1) including, but not limited to, the following:
+The right to have reasonable access to the clergy and advocates and access to legal counsel at all times; - The right of the individual being served to review his/her records, except as restricted by law; - m.
+The right to participate in and receive a copy of the individual plan (as defined in Rule 17.1) including, but not limited to, the following: - (a) The right to make informed decisions regarding his/her care and services, including being informed of his/her health status (when applicable), involved being care/service planning and treatment and being able request refuse or treatment/service(s).
+This

-- (a) The right to make informed decisions regarding his/her care and services, including being informed of his/her health status (when applicable), involved being care/service planning and treatment and being able to request or refuse treatment/service(s).
-This right must not construed as a mechanism to demand the provision of treatment or services deemed medically unnecessary or inappropriate. - (b) The right to access information contained in his/her case record within a reasonable time frame.
+- right must not be construed as a mechanism to demand the provision of treatment or services deemed medically unnecessary or inappropriate. - (b) The right to access information contained in his/her case record within a reasonable time frame.
 (A reasonable time frame is within five (5) days; if it takes longer, the reason for the delay must be communicated).
 The provider must not frustrate the legitimate efforts of individuals being served to gain access to their own case records and must actively seek to meet these requests as quickly as its record keeping system permits.
-MCA 41-21-102 does allow for restriction to access to records in certain circumstances where it is medically contraindicated. - (c) The right to be informed of any hazardous side effects of medication prescribed by staff medical personnel.
+MCA 41-21-102 does allow for (7) restriction to access to records in certain circumstances where it is medically contraindicated. - (c) The right to be informed of any hazardous side effects of medication prescribed by staff medical personnel. - n.
+The ability to retain all Constitutional rights, except as restricted by due process and resulting court order; - o.
+The right to have a family member or representative of his/her choice notified promptly of his/her admission to a hospital;